baychub/cb-gsg/getting-started.md

 ### Turn scheduling on or off
 By default, the RSP Controller application directs each sensor to read one at a time, from first sensor to last sensor and then repeating.
 This minimizes interference in case the antennas are relatively close together.

-You can change to have all sensors reading simultaneously if
+You can change to have all sensors reading simultaneously, for example, if the antennas are farther apart.

-1. Click the three-bar menu button to the left of the Tag Statistics page heading to open the navigation menu.
+1. Click the three-bar menu button at the top-left of the web ad.

 ## Viewing RFID data in Other Ways